Measuring documentation quality through user feedback

 Also, metrics are essential for business reasons: upper management will invariably ask you for metrics of some kind (because what you can’t measure, you can’t manage).
 Metrics will also be key if you’re making the case for a promotion (leveling up) or defending your performance during annual review time.
 Ultimately, though, you need metrics to answer this question: Is what I’m doing making a difference?

 Despite the importance of metrics about documentation quality, they are an elusive, holy-grail type task that almost no one in the industry has nailed down.
 How do you know if your docs are any good?
-Few can answer this question in any objective way.
-In this section, I’ll provide a strategy for making metrics more approachable by scoring docs against a rubric of best practices.
+The first response people usually give is that you measure documentation quality through user feedback.
+In this section, I’ll explain why trying to measure documentation by collecting user feedback is problematic.